myErlangProjects/erlang_k8s_cluster/README.md

 # erlang_k8s_cluster
-Automatic Erlang based cluster creation in k8s.
+Automatic Erlang peer discovery on k8s.
+This application can be start with your main erlang application with required configuration to established discovery among peer discovery.
 For more information please refer [Erlang cluster peer discovery on Kubernetes](https://contactchanaka.medium.com/erlang-cluster-peer-discovery-on-kubernetes-aa2ed15663f9)

 ## Packaging application